Templates for Hiring Pros

 Need help getting started?
 We’ve got you covered.
 These templates will give you exactly what you need to communicate with current and former employees leaving reviews, and importantly, anyone reading them as well.
 You’ll quickly learn how easily you can turn the feedback loop into a critical recruiting mechanism that will help you fill your pipeline with informed and engaged candidates.

 Reviews are an important piece of your candidate’s job search.
-In fact, 4 out of 5 candidates look to company reviews and ratings when making job decisions.1 Those reading reviews aren’t just skimming the surface.
-They read at least 7 reviews before forming an opinion about a company,2 making them some of the most informed candidates on the market today.
+In fact, 86% of employees/job seekers are likely to research company reviews and ratings when deciding where to apply for a job.1 Those reading reviews aren’t just skimming the surface.
+A majority (65%+) of Glassdoor users read at least 5 reviews before forming an opinion of a company, making them some of the most informed candidates on the market today.2

 But what if your company’s reviews are less than glowing?
 Or, you want to give your opinion about something an employee has shared?
 The antidote for this problem is simple.
 Respond to your company’s reviews.